dieterich-lab/rp-bp/docs/source/index.rst

 Introduction
 ------------

 Ribosome profiling (Ribo-seq) is an RNA-sequencing-based readout of RNA translation.
 Isolation and deep-sequencing of ribosome-protected RNA fragments (ribosome footprints) provides a genome-wide snapshot of the translatome at sub-codon resolution.
-Aligned by their P-site positions, the footprints from actively translating ribosomes should exhibit a 3-nt periodicity.
-To select reads and predict translation, most methods, including **Rp-Bp**, take advantage of this periodic signal.
+Aligned by their P-site positions, the footprints from actively translating ribosomes exhibit a 3-nt periodicity. **Rp-Bp** takes advantage of this periodic signal to select reads and predict translation.

 **Rp-Bp** is an unsupervised Bayesian approach to predict translated open reading frames (ORFs) from ribosome profiles, using the automatic Bayesian Periodic fragment length and ribosome P-site offset Selection (BPPS), *i.e.* read lengths and ribosome P-site offsets are inferred from the data, without supervision. **Rp-Bp** is able to handle *de novo* translatome annotation by directly assessing the periodicity of the Ribo-seq signal.